felixxiao/felixxiao.github.io/_posts/2019-06-07-varying-coefficient-models-via-gaussian-process-priors.md

 The time series version of this prediction problem adds an implicit ordering to the data points, a feature that is typically ignored on the assumption that $f$ is invariant across time.
 However, this assumption is unrealistic in many practical applications.
 For example in my domain of finance, there is a well-known phenomenon of "alpha decay", in which a signal that has predictive power on asset returns loses its predictability over time.
 Another example can be found in ecology, where environmental changes may lead to a breakdown or reversal of previously observed patterns.

 To model this complexity, statisticians have generalized the static linear model into a varying coefficient model.
 Older work on such models typically impose some semi-parametric structure on the coefficients, for instance local-linearity ([Fan and Zhang 1999](https://projecteuclid.org/euclid.aos/1017939139)).
-Here, I will explore a different framework for the varying coefficient model, one based on Gaussian process regression.
+Here, I will explore a different framework for the varying coefficient model that uses a Gaussian process as a Bayesian prior.

 A Gaussian process is an infinite, ordered collection of Gaussian random variables, any finite subset of which is jointly Gaussian.
 A Gaussian process can be fully characterized by its mean $\mu(t)$ and covariance $k(s, t)$ functions, which take in the time-index and output the first two moments of the corresponding random variables in the set.
 In most statistics applications, $\mu(t) = 0$ and $k(s, t)$ is a function that depends only on $s - t$.
 In Gaussian process regression, the index is not time but rather the values of the covariates corresponding to the response.
 Some parametric function called the kernel is chosen for $k$ and the prediction interval for a new input $x'$ is a Gaussian distribution conditioned on all the observed $(x, y)$.